Education in Hebden before 1874

 From this anecdotal evidence, it appears that a day school was established by the Duke of Devonshire's mining agent, who at that time was Stephen Eddy who built Colvend in Grassington, and John Brown was the first schoolmaster.
 It was housed on Low Green in two cottages.
 There is much evidence that largely supports Hammond's memories:

 - Mr. Horner was William Horner (1807-1886), a schoolmaster at Burnsall School and also a tea trader.
 He came from a Burnsall family.
+It is believed that he took over from John Brown for a few years, before being replaced by William Mason in 1877.

 Harry Speight's description of the old school written in 1902 paints a picture of a rudimentary learning environment: "...while the ancient schoolhouse on the village green, looked more like a common mistal than a place of intellectual light.
 No one knows when the old building was erected, but the age of its mossy outer walls probably harked back to the Reformation, and before the days when chimneys were in general use.
 The well-seasoned oaken rafters were as black with smoke as the most remote Highland cottar's shieling at the present day.